 Applied Behavior Analysis and Its Contexts

-The difference is that an ABA therapist works under the guidance of a supervisor, usually a BCBA, who designs overarching programs for staff and students or clients.
-Those with board certification may work in a variety of therapeutic settings and help many different types of patients.
+An ABA therapist works under the guidance of a supervisor, usually a BCBA therapist.
+The BCBA designs overarching programs for staff and students or clients.
+The ABA therapist carries out the programs and provides feedback to the BCBA.
+Those with board certification work in a variety of therapeutic settings and help many different types of patients.

 Certification, the Organization, and Requirements

 ABA therapists may have advanced degrees in psychology, education, or other salient fields.
 The Behavior Analyst Certification Board outlines specific educational requirements for BCBA certification.
 The BACB has created four distinct pathways to become a BCBA.

 - Association for Behavior Analysis International (ABAI) Accredited Degree: Graduates have a master’s degree or doctorate from an ABAI accredited program and complete supervised independent fieldwork.